 A Draft Plan of Subdivision is required to further subdivide the West Phase land to accommodate the proposed development.
-The proposed Draft Plan of Subdivision (see Figure 9) for the West Phase of the Site divides the 70.64 hectare area into 22 streets and 71 blocks.
-The West Phase Draft Plan of Subdivision includes the following streets and blocks for development:
+The updated Draft Plan of Subdivision (see Figure 9) for the West Phase of the Site divides the 70.64-hectare area into 22 streets and 73 blocks.
+The updated West Phase Draft Plan of Subdivision includes the following streets and blocks for development:

-- Colborne Street: a 22 metre street right-of-way that provides a principal east-west street through the broader community; - Farley Road: a 22 metre street right-of-way that provides a portion of the north-south collector street through the Site; - Street A: a 20 metre street right-of-way that provides a portion of the east-west collector street across the Site; - Streets B through W: 18 metre street rights-of-way for local streets; - Blocks 1 to 57: lotless blocks for a mix of 841 to 936 detached dwellings and street townhouse dwellings; - Blocks 58 to 62: blocks for 202 cluster townhouse dwellings targeted for the "Breezeway" form of rear garage townhouses; - Block 63: a 1.52-hectare block for a mixed commercial and residential development; - Block 64: a 0.33-hectare block containing and surrounding the retained portion of the farm house with opportunities for different residential and non-residential uses; - Blocks 65 to 68: four blocks for park space including two smaller trailway park spaces and two neighbourhood level parks; - Block 69: a 7.25-hectare block reflecting the boundaries of the existing woodlot and associated buffer areas; - Block 70: a 1.91-hectare block for the southern stormwater management pond for the neighbourhood; and, - Blocks 71 to 73: blocks for 30 centimetre reserves along street extensions for future phases of development.
+- Colborne Street: a 22 metre street right-of-way that provides a principal east-west street through the broader community; - Farley Road: a 22 metre street right-of-way that provides a portion of the north-south collector street through the Site; - Street A: a 20 metre street right-of-way that provides a portion of the east-west collector street across the Site; - Streets B through W: 18 metre street rights-of-way for local streets; - Blocks 1 to 53: lotless blocks for a mix of 850 to 948 detached dwellings and street townhouse dwellings; - Blocks 54 to 58: blocks for 202 cluster townhouse dwellings targeted for the "Breezeway" form of rear garage townhouses; - Block 59: a 1.52-hectare block for a mixed commercial and residential development; - Block 60: a 0.33-hectare block containing and surrounding the retained portion of the farm house with opportunities for different residential and non-residential uses; - Blocks 61 to 65: five blocks for park space including a range of sizes and contexts; - Block 66: a 7.27-hectare block reflecting the boundaries of the existing woodlot and associated buffer areas; - Block 67: a small addition to the northern stormwater management block in the East Phase owing to the slight Street A curve realignment; - Block 68: a 1.88-hectare block for the southern stormwater management pond for the neighbourhood; and, - Blocks 69 to 73: blocks for stormwater block access and 30 centimetre reserves along street extensions for future phases of development.

-Proposed Draft Plan Of Subdivision Source: GSP Group (November 2016)
+Proposed Draft Plan Of Subdivision Source: GSP Group (February 2018)